monde/mms2r/README.txt

 * Verizon => vzwpix.com
 * Verizon => vtext.com

-== FEATURES/PROBLEMS:
+== FEATURES

-TMail from 1.3.1 of ActionMailer is shipped as a vendor library with MMS2R
+* TMail from 1.3.1 of ActionMailer is shipped as a vendor library with MMS2R

-== SYNOPSIS:
+* get_media and get_text methods return a File that can be used in attachment_fu == SYNOPSIS:

   require 'rubygems'